-Teach English and earn a great salary working at an English training center in Shenyang or Fuzhou, China.
+Teach English and earn a great salary working with kids in Fuzhou, China

 Program at a Glance:

 Take a walk through the magical city of Fuzhou:

 Unfortunately, we are unable to make any exceptions to these requirements.

 *If you need help with startup funds, our school in Fuzhou offers 5000RMB startup loans that you can repay in 1000RMB installments over your first 5 months